 If you’re like most people, your home is your most valuable asset.
 It’s an excellent investment that not only gives you a comfortable place to live but also can potentially make some money in the future.
 For that reason, it’s important to protect it at all costs.
 Being aware of the dangers of trespassers is [...]

 Imagine that you’ve found the perfect starter home on a charming plot of land.
 You’ve acquired the property, you’re starting to unpack, and you’re looking forward to doing some nesting in your new house.
 Then, you see one of your neighbors driving across your property on the way to run errands.
 A little frustrating, right? [...]

 For many people, terms like “deeds” or “property” bring to mind games of Monopoly around a table with friends or family.
 While the game of Monopoly does give some insight into the world of property deeds, understanding property deeds go far beyond their use in a children’s board game.
 Indeed, property deeds have very real [...]

 The success that people experience with owning and transferring property can be heavily influenced by a title they have and how they are affected by the law.
 Real property stands out among alternatives by aiming to show who owns a house, apartment and similar establishments, and attorneys such as Watts Law Firm PA serves to [...]

-As a probate and real estate attorney, located in Summerville, South Carolina, I am often asked to explain the difference between and warranty and quitclaim deeds.
+As a probate and commercial real estate attorney, located in Summerville, South Carolina, I am often asked to explain the difference between and warranty and quitclaim deeds.
 Buying a home or other real estate is exciting, but it comes with a seemingly endless maze of paperwork.
-One of the most important documents in the process is the [...]
+One of the most important documents in the process [...]